zoxpx/pxdocs/content/portworx-install-with-kubernetes/storage-operations/create-snapshots/on-demand/snaps-cloud-single.md

 ### Installing STORK

 This requires that you already have [STORK] (/portworx-install-with-kubernetes/storage-operations/stork) installed and running on your
 Kubernetes cluster.
-If you fetched the Portworx specs from [https://install.portworx.com](https://install.portworx.com) and used the default options, STORK is already installed.
+If you fetched the Portworx specs from the Portworx Spec Generator in [PX-Central](https://central.portworx.com) and used the default options, STORK is already installed.

 ### PX Version